Alma Recurrent Global Natural Resources Fund

 Base Currency: USD

-Depositary, Administrator, Transfert Agent: BNP Paribas Securities Services (LU)
+Depositary, Administrator, Transfert Agent: BNP Paribas SA

 Dealing: Each day with a 1-day notice